h2oai/wave/website/docs/enterprise/developer-guide.md

 ### App Route

-While it is not a strict requirement, since each app in q8s is deployed with its own Qd, it is advised that apps use `/` as its main route:
+While it is not a strict requirement, since the platform deploys each app with its own Wave server, we advise that apps use `/` as their main route:

 ```python
 if __name__ == '__main__':